Phosmachina/FluentKV/README.md

 > Purpose a fluent toolkit for using a KV database.

-## 🎯 Overview

-## ⚡️ Features
+[//]: # (## 🎯 Overview)

+[//]: # (## ⚡️ Features)

-## 🚀 Getting started
+[//]: # (## 🚀 Getting started)

-## 🤝 Contributing
+[//]: # (## 🤝 Contributing)

-## 🕘 What's next
+[//]: # (## 🕘 What's next)

----
+[//]: # (---)

 ## System Architecture

 ### Interface and Abstract Struct Implementation

 The interface **IRelationalDB** defines a set of raw operations that must be implemented.
-It also holds some additional simpler operations already realized but they can be overridden if required.
-For further details, refer to the file `reldb/relational.go`.
+It also holds some additional simpler operations already realized, but they can be overridden if required.
+For further details, refer to the file `core/relational.go`.

 The abstract struct **AbstractRelDB** extends **IRelationalDB**.
 It pre-implements the key filler system and all other operations using raw operations provided by the implementation.
-Check the file `reldb/abstract.go` for a comprehensive understanding.
+Check the file `core/abstract.go` for a comprehensive understanding.

 ### IObject Interface and ObjWrapper Struct

 The `IObject` interface contains operations essential for this architecture.
 These operations, such as `Equals`, `Hash`, are primarily implemented with the `DBObject` abstraction but the `TableName` function needs explicit implementation.
 This function generates a key corresponding to data.

 The `ObjWrapper` struct is a helper to store a value along with its unique id.
 It is used extensively across this toolkit to bind the IObject with the database or to return the value with its corresponding id.

 ### Implementation